 - Arrange for patients to be hospitalized

-Career-Focused Medical Front-Office Training
+Career-Focused Medical Office Classes

 - HCP 203: Medical Office Management – This class helps students develop the fundamental administrative and communication skills needed to work in a medical office, students will distinguish the skills needed to manage a medical office including using electronic medical software.
 Students will analyze legal and ethical scenarios following HIPAA regulations and how to provide excellent customer service.
 Students will also identify the responsibilities that come with managing an office and practice the professional behavior needed in the healthcare setting.